I've been getting a lot of questions along the lines of, ‘How much do I need to start advertising on Facebook?’

 …Or: ‘How much money do I really have to spend each day to see results with my FB ads?’

-It all starts with dollars per day.
+It can all start with just five dollars per day.

 Whether you are just getting started or even if you are already successfully running Facebook ads, this $5 Facebook Ad stratgegy will hep you take your FB Advertising to the next level while minimizing your risk!